NMReDATAInitiative/NMReDATAInitiative.github.io/former-wiki/Symposium2019.md

 -   15:40 - 16:20 :[Future version of the format](/Future_version "wikilink") and Admistration of the NMReDATA Initiative[(.pdf of the presentation)](../extra/DJ3.pdf "pdf")

-:\*Discussion of open issues with the format.
+:Discussion of open issues with the format.

-:\*Decide how the NMReDATA Initiative should be structured, funded, coordinated, etc.
+:Decide how the NMReDATA Initiative should be structured, funded, coordinated, etc.

 -   16:20 - 16:30 Closing remarks